 1. Water Selling/Vending Business

 This is the most profitable one.
 You can drill a borehole if you have the money and supply fresh water or buy water from a distribution point and then vend it with a car, motorbike, animal or handcart.
-Water business is very profitable in semi arid and arid areas since the commodity is on high demand but it is low in circulation.
+Water business is very profitable in semi-arid and arid areas since the commodity is in high demand but it is low in circulation.

 2. Goat Keeping

 Goats are easy to rear in semi-arid areas.
 They only require a herdsman and the rest will just work out.
 Goats majorly eat on shrubs which are in abundance in semi-arid areas hence they don’t need much of the greenness.
 Goats upon maturity can be sold to homes and butcheries.